Epicurus: Father of the Enlightenment

-The philosophy seems to have continued strong into about the 3rd century AD.
+The philosophy seems to have continued strong into about the third century AD.
 Thereafter, it went into decline.
-By the middle of the 6th century, when the Emperor Justinian closed all the philosophical schools in Athens and dispersed the teachers, Epicureanism appears to have been already dead.
+By the middle of the sixth century, when the Emperor Justinian closed all the philosophical schools in Athens and dispersed the teachers, Epicureanism appears to have been already dead.

 As said, relating what people think to what is happening around them is not easy.
 But the last few centuries of the ancient world were ages of great uncertainty.
 There were epidemic diseases that swept away multitudes without warning and without apparent cause.
 There were barbarian raids and civil wars.
 There was catastrophically overextended government to grind the survivors into helplessness and poverty.
 In this sort of world, teachings of Epicurus about seeking happiness in this life may have lost their attraction.

 In one of his more sensible comments on Epicurus, Plutarch writes:

 As to the vulgar sort… when they lose their children, wives, or friends, they would rather have them be somewhere and still remain, though in misery, than that they should be quite destroyed, dissolved, and reduced to nothing.
 And they are pleased when they hear it said of a dying person, that he goes away or departs, and such other words as intimate death to be the soul’s remove and not destruction. ….

 ….
 And they are discomposed when they hear it said of any one, he is perished, or he is gone or he is no more….